 - Why couldn’t security professionals get the unbiased information they needed to protect their critical assets?

-- Why did so many companies treat their customers like they were commodities and not valued partners?
+- Why did so many companies treat their customers almost like they were commodities rather than valued partners?

 - Why didn’t companies understand that employees do their best work when they are inspired and valued?

 - Why weren’t public and private security professionals building alliances and collaborating for the best outcomes for the communities that they served?

 If you want something done right, you have to do it yourself.

 There are just those people who are born leaders.
 Mike Tucker is one of those people.
 And so, Mike created Risk Management Associates – RMA – based on traditional values including the golden rule, “do unto others as you would have them do to you”.

 - Above all, integrity and character must be at the forefront of any endeavor.

 - Provide the right service in order to meet the client’s needs.

 - It is a privilege to serve our clients, so that must be reflected in our actions.